udamir/youtrack-vscode/design/vscode-youtrack-plugin-design.md

 ### 2.2 Issue Management
 - Add and remove YouTrack projects from the Projects panel
 - Browse issues for selected projects
-- View issue descriptions, comments, and custom fields
+- View issue descriptions, comments, and custom fields in a read-only preview using VS Code's built-in Markdown viewer
-- Edit issue descriptions
+- Edit issue descriptions in a separate editing phase
 - Support for issue attachments
+- Internal links to other issues open in new preview tabs

 ### 2.3 Knowledge Base Management
 - Browse article hierarchy
-- View articles in preview mode with Mermaid diagram support
+- View articles in preview mode with VS Code's built-in Markdown viewer and Mermaid diagram support
+- Preview triggered by user selection, not automatically
+- Internal links parsed based on project shortName cache
+- Internal links to other articles open in new preview tabs
 - Download articles to temporary folder for editing via explicit action
 - Save edited articles back to YouTrack with explicit "Save to YouTrack" action
 - Track temporary files and clean up on editor close